thebinaryfelix/ironhack-rover-challenge/README.md

 ## Iteration 3 | Moving the Rover
 In order to move the rover around, we have to keep track of the rover’s position.
 Positions can be represented as a pair of coordinates, x and y.
-Add two properties to your rover called x and y.
+Add two properties to your rover called `x` and `y`.
 Their default values will both be 0.

 ![Mars Rover][logo3]